Rimbunan Hijau

-Rimbunan Hijau is a Malaysian multinational logging corporation controlled by Malaysian businessman Tiong Hiew King.
+Rimbunan Hijau is a Malaysian multinational logging corporation founded by Malaysian businessman Tiong Hiew King.
 The company has operations in many countries, including Malaysia, Indonesia, Papua New Guinea, Equatorial Guinea, Gabon, Vanuatu, New Zealand and Russia.

 In Papua New Guinea, Rimbunan Hijau is the single biggest logging operator, and runs the country's biggest sawmill.
 It also owns one of the two major newspapers in the country, The National.

 The company was established in 1975 and has an estimated annual turnover of more than US$1 billion, according to Malaysia-China Business Council.

 Businesses

-The group's core business activities are: